How the coronavirus surprised Italy again

 Italy, looking to lift lockdown starting May 4, considers advice from scientists, economists and psychiatrists

 But too few people downloaded the apps to make them useful.
 Contact tracing collapsed as cases again started to boom.
-The busses in Rome and Milan were crammed during rush hour.
+The buses in Rome and Milan were crammed during rush hour.

 Italy is now among more than two dozen countries in Europe that are faring worse than the United States, with more per capita cases and deaths.
 Several European nations have returned to shutdown mode.
 Italy has instituted a nationwide curfew and sealed off several major regions — the kind of economy-wrecking measures it had hoped were over.
 Italian Prime Minister Giuseppe Conte had said in August that the country would be able to deal with any future increases in cases without limits on “economic activity.”